 A major programme of parkland and heathland restoration is underway throughout Trentham North Park.

-We are delighted to announce, that The Trentham Estate has been honoured with the designation of a Diamond Wood.
+The Trentham Estate has been honoured with the designation of a Diamond Wood.
 The Estate’s North Park has been selected as one of just 60 Diamond Woods across the country in The Woodland Trust’s Jubilee Woods project, which marks HM The Queen’s 60 years as monarch.